pfeghali/CS170-FinalPrep/README.md

  - `P()` = wait - waits until counter is greater than 0
  - `V()` = signal - signals waiting threads that their is space and increments the counter

-We call a binary semaphore a mutex lock.
+Note that a binary semaphore can implement a mutex lock.
 ### Conditional variables
 We use conditional variables with locks to specify more general waiting conditions.
 Threads are blocked and placed in a waiting queue - woken up after receieving a signal.
 Main functions: